realkotob/astra/docs/source/user_guide/operation.rst

    Inter-process communication in Astra with two Alpaca devices for illustration.

 An SQLite database is used for storing polled device data and logs.
-However, since SQLite does not support concurrent writes, Astra employs a thread based queuing system to manage database access.
+However, since SQLite does not support concurrent writes, Astra employs a `database worker <https://github.com/dashawn888/sqlite3worker>`_ to manage database access.

 Each device process sends its polled data to the main process via the shared queue, which is then managed by the database worker that handles all database writes.
 This approach prevents database locks and ensures data integrity.